project-ncl/presentations/demo-v0.4/README.md

 ==============================
 - PNC orchestrator (ear deployment)
 - Aprox - maven repository manager
+    - Docker registry, Node registry
-- Docker host / OpenShift - environment
+- Docker host / OpenShift - build environment provider
-    - Builder images with installed build agent and other tools like mvn, git
+    - docker images with build agent and other tools like mvn, git
 - JBPM server - build is a task in the process
 - KeyCloak server